A Discovery of Witches (TV series)

 A Discovery of Witches is a British fantasy television series based on the All Souls Trilogy by Deborah Harkness, named after the first book in the trilogy.
-Produced by Bad Wolf and Sky Studios, it stars Teresa Palmer and Matthew Goode as a witch and a vampire who must learn about and fend off magical creatures.
+Produced by Bad Wolf and Sky Studios, it stars Matthew Goode and Teresa Palmer as a vampire and a witch who must learn about and fend off magical creatures.
 Edward Bluemel, Louise Brealey, Malin Buska, Aiysha Hart, Owen Teale, Alex Kingston, and Valarie Pettiford are also featured.

 The eight-episode first series of A Discovery of Witches premiered weekly in the UK on Sky One from 14 September 2018.
 In November 2018, Sky One renewed A Discovery of Witches for a second and third series.
 The ten-episode second series was initially released in its entirety on 8 January 2021, and aired weekly on Sky One.
 The third and final series was also initially released in its entirety on 7 January 2022 and aired weekly on Sky Max.
 The programme received generally positive reviews, with praise for the chemistry between the main characters, and it received a nomination for Best New Drama at the National Television Awards.

 Premise

 Diana Bishop, a historian and reluctant witch, unexpectedly discovers a bewitched manuscript in Oxford's Bodleian Library.
 This discovery forces her back into the world of magic in order to unravel the secrets it holds about magical beings.
-She is offered help by a mysterious geneticist and vampire Matthew Clairmont.
+She is offered help by a mysterious biochemist and vampire Matthew Clairmont.
 Despite a long-held mistrust between witches and vampires, they form an alliance and set out to protect the book and solve the mysteries hidden within while dodging threats from the creature world.